 How Can Doctors Boost Their Savings for Retirement?

 Review the expenses of your practice

 If you have been too engrossed in attending to patients, it is time to take a hard look at the finances and see whether you are actually making the sort of money commensurate with the effort.

 Find out where you are leaking cash, plug them, and see how you can economize.

 Investigate opportunities for partnership

-If you find that your practice is sub-optimal and you could benefit by associating with other doctors then try to strike up partnerships that could see a merger of two or more practices, allowing all partners to benefit by the sharing of costs.
+If you find that your practice is sub-optimal and you could benefit by associating with other doctors, then try to strike up partnerships that could see a merger of two or more practices, allowing all partners to benefit by sharing costs.